akshitanchan/trp-certificates/README.md

 Here's why this project was made:
 * You shouldn't be doing the same tasks over and over.
-* Your time should be focused on building something amazing.
+* Your time should be focused on building something amazing :smile:
-* You shouldn't have to repeat DRY processes in your workplace :smile:

 Use the `main.py` to get started.